tca-kevin/catest/wp-content/themes/underscores/readme.txt

 = Does this theme support any plugins? =

-The Career Academy includes support for WooCommerce and for Infinite Scroll in Jetpack.
+Underscores includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==